sol-farm/tulipv2-sdk/README.md

 ## `common`

-The `common` crate bundles together common functionality used by all the other crates, while also containing a module called `config` which contains many sub-modules, each containing all configuration information needed for interacting with a particular vault.
+The `common` folder contains a crate `tulipv2-sdk-common` which bundles together common functionality used by all the other crates, while also containing a module called `config` which contains many sub-modules, each containing all configuration information needed for interacting with a particular vault.
 For example `common/config/lending/usdc.rs` contains all needed accounts for working with the Tulip V2 USDC lending optimizer vault.

 ### `deposit_tracking` module